aws-amplify/aws-sdk-ios-spm/README.md

 # Swift Package Manager support for AWS SDK for iOS

-This repository enables Swift Package Manager support for the AWS Mobile SDK for iOS by vending a Manifest file (`Package.swift`) that links to binary targets for the SDKs.
+This repository enables Swift Package Manager support for the AWS Mobile SDK for iOS by vending a Manifest file (`Package.swift`) that links to binary frameworks for the SDKs.

 ## Setup